Cold, dry air. Flattening wool hats. Central heating. Static electricity.

 Over-shampooing strips dry hair of its natural moisture and lustre.
 Put away your shampoo for a day or two and try just using your conditioner.
 (Or buy a cleansing conditioner like WEN by Chaz Dean Sweet Almond Mint Cleansing Conditioner or L’Oréal Paris EverCrème Sulfate-Free Moisture System Cleansing Conditioner, which are specifically formulated for the job.)
 Another bonus: conditioning more often will also help ward off static!

 2. Make yourself an omelette!

 Or eggs Benny.
-As long as you’re getting some L-cysteine—found in egg yolks—you’re doing good things for your hair.
-That’s because this wonder ingredient optimizes the production of keratin, a protein critical for healthy hair.
-For extra hydration, add a few glugs of olive oil to your dish: its essential fatty acids also boost hair’s moisture from the inside out.
+As long as you're getting some L-cysteine—found in egg yolks—you're doing good things for your hair.
+That's because this wonder ingredient optimizes the production of keratin, a protein critical for healthy hair.
+For extra hydration, add a few glugs of olive oil to your dish: it'll boost hair's moisture from the inside out.

 3. Switch up your hair products.

 You wouldn't expect a lightweight gel moisturizer to combat a dry winter complexion, so why expect the same from your summertime hair products?
 Put all your humidity-defying prodz at the back of your bathroom cabinet, and instead pull out heavier conditioners and treatment masks to smooth and nourish brittle ends.
 You can also apply a hair oil or serum (like Thermafuse Heat Smart Serum) on wet or dry strands to not only moisturize, but also to act as a barrier from the elements—it'll help defy cold-weather frizz.